 Sand types and coves: sheltered inlets host fine white sand that feels powdery, while exposed arcs offer coarser grains and small pebbles.
 Each cove rewards a short climb up wooden steps or a tiny bridge from the trail, delivering still water, excellent views, and a heavenly sense of isolation.

-Seasonal crowd levels: July and August bring the largest daily groups, especially on weekends.
-For calmer days, plan visits midweek in high season or aim for May, September, or October when water stays pleasant and the coves feel intimate.
+Seasonal crowd levels: July and August bring the largest daily groups, especially at weekends.
+For calmer days, plan visits midweek in high season or aim for May, September, or October when the water stays pleasant and the coves feel intimate.

 Islands and access: Every line of coast hosts islands that add variety; Palmaria and Tino offer clear water and sandy pockets, reachable by a quick ferry ride or a short walk along a causeway.
 In certain coves you may find a tiny bridge between rocks that makes the approach feel exclusive.